gpietro/cognitive-landpage/README.md

 4. CI: Github hook + Netlify
 5. Host: Netlify

-## Conclusion

-I did spend lot of time understanding how to add translated content with Gatsby since I initially started working with pages.
-I don’t like the solution I came up; the index page is empty and there is always a redirect to /en-us, but I didn’t have time to find a better one.
-Test coverage can be improved and also React component styling usage.
-Prismic is a good headless CMS but I would probably give it a try to strapi in the next project because it seems to give more flexibility and features.
-Netlify was really easy to setup and configure, definitely a good option to keep in mind.
-I wanted to try out and add GitLab but I didn't have time anymore.

 ## Future development

 1. Run Chrome audit and Google page speed for performance optimization